mikeizbicki/cmc-csci145-math166/README.md

 1. Ethical implications of data mining
 1. Apply data mining libraries (PyTorch, scikit-learn, GenSim, spaCy, etc.)
     1. Teaching you how to use these libraries is NOT the primary goal of the course
-    1. Approximately 1/3 of the homeworks are programming related, but these assignments are designed to help you understand the math
+    1. In-person class time will focus on the math, and I'm expecting you can figure out how to use the libraries on your own

 **Prerequisite knowledge:**